LennoxLow/Chaos8ball/README.md

 - "Ask your ex for closure."
 - "The end is nigh."

-This is not a tutorial.
-It's more of a vibes-based guide through a hardware hack made for laughs and mild existential fear.
+This is not a tutorial, more of a vibes-based guide for a ball made for laughs.

 ---